Medical Billing and Coding Schools

 Medical billers and coders are not required to obtain licensure in any state.

 Becoming certified professionally is technically voluntary.
 However, employers often look for people with certain types of medical coding certification.
 Some schools include the cost of at least one certification exam as part of the tuition and fees they charge.
-And some certifying organizations offer student discounts on memberships and exams.
+You can become a certified professional through one or more of these organizations:

 • American Health Information Management Association (AHIMA): The most basic types of medical coding certification from this organization are the Certified Coding Associate (CCA) and Certified Coding Specialist (CCS) credentials.
-Both require formal training and a minimum amount of direct coding experience to be eligible for the exams.
+Both require formal training and minimum direct coding experience to be eligible for the exams.
 AHIMA membership is not required, but members pay lower exam fees.

 • National Healthcareer Association (NHA): You can become a Certified Billing & Coding Specialist (CBCS) if you have a high school diploma (or the equivalent).
 You must also have completed an approved post-secondary program, gained one year or more experience in the field, and passed the exam.